caryltan/Voting-Booth/README.md

 ## Note:
 This is a refactored version of a group project that was worked on at Juno College.
 After graduation, I wanted to take the opportunity to push what could be done with such a universally useful application and apply some new things learned post-grad.

 [Original Repo](https://github.com/Code-Conjurers/Voting-Booth) | [Original Live Site](https://whatever-floats-your-vote.netlify.app/)

 ## Changes Made
+- more consistent image, colours, and branding
+- reworked home page for marketing
 - hide Firebase sensitive data within .env
 - multiple polling options (add and delete options during creation) (previously only limited to two polling options)
 - performance optimization